 For each computer you do not want to use the Topaz pad, repeat steps 1 and 2 to uninstall the Topaz pad.

 The connection to the A to Z Folder might be slower than the connection to the database.
 This is especially true if using a VPN.
 This slowness will be noticeable when working with images in the Images module.
 If you use patient pictures, then the slowness will be most noticeable in the Family module and the Appt module when hover bubbles come up.
 Open the Data Path window (Paths).
 If the path at the top is a location that is over a VPN rather than in the LAN, enter an override for the current workstation.
 The override should point to an A to Z folders in the LAN that stays synchronized with the other A to Z folders.
 Go around to each workstation and enter the override.

 Slow printing sometimes happens with network printers.
 One way to simplify your printing issues is to connect your printer directly to a computer with a USB cable.

-If using the inbound email message feature (Email Inbox), slowness could be due to inbound email syncing.
-Try disabling the inbound email retrieval by going into each email address setup in General Email Settings and clearing the Incoming POP3 Server.
+If using the inbound email message feature (Email Client), slowness could be due to inbound email syncing.
+Try disabling the inbound email retrieval by going into each email address setup in Email Setup and clearing the Incoming POP3 Server.
 Also clear the Computer Name to Receive Email From field.
 It's also a good idea to close all instances of Open Dental on the Computer named in the 'receive from' field, then reopen.

 Antivirus, firewall, and malware programs can cause slowness in Open Dental.
 The following specific programs have been verified to cause slowness:

-There is a button at the bottom of the Database Maintenance window called Optimize.
+Run the Optimize tool in the Database Maintenance Tools Tab.
 The process can take a few minutes.
 If you notice a significant speed improvement and you have a very large database, you might consider running this tool once per month.